Learn how your CES award is calculated, how to access the funds, and what costs are included.

 - What CES doesn’t cover

-Your CES living allowance helps support off-campus rent, utilities, and meal costs during the period when you’re enrolled in classes.
+Your CES living allowance helps support off-campus rent, utilities, and meal costs during the period when you’re in classes and formally renting from a neutral third-party landlord.
+You are not eligible for living allowance funds if you are living with/renting from relatives.
+A meal allowance is provided for students in this situation.

-To be considered a commuter, you must live with your parent/sponsor in their primary home within 30 miles of campus.
+To be considered a commuter, you must live with your parent/sponsor in their primary home within a 30-minute drive of campus.

 If you earned CES Bonus Funds during your years at MHS, you can request up to $500 per term to buy school supplies or support other college-related costs.